Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Effects of errors on the scores

 This analysis demonstrates that, for two forecasts that only differ in the frequency error $R_\mu$, the FSS(n) can assign a higher score to the forecast that has higher error, except in situations where the forecast is perfectly correlated with observations, or when the neighbourhood size is very large.
 The magnitude of this effect is particularly high for low correlation values, and intermediate neighbourhood sizes.

-Therefore, to ensure the FSS cannot be artificially improved by introducing errors in the neighbourhood frequency, this provides robust motivation for calculating the FSS using percentile thresholds that remove the neighbourhood frequency bias, as discussed in \cite{roberts_assessing_2008,roberts_scale-selective_2008}, and \cite{skok_estimating_2018}.
-In addition, the choice of padding used is important; as discussed in \cite{antonio_derive_2025}, neighbourhood frequency biases are not removed using percentile thresholds with zero padding, however they are when using percentile thresholds with e.g. reflective padding.
-In some cases percentile thresholds may not be desirable or cannot be used (such as forecasting truly binary events such as lightning strikes), and therefore in these cases these results motivate the use of the BDnSS in place of the FSS.
+Therefore, to ensure the FSS cannot be artificially improved by introducing errors in the neighbourhood frequency, this provides robust motivation for calculating the FSS using percentile thresholds (i.e.~defining events as those that exceed a percentile value rather than an absolute value) to remove the neighbourhood frequency bias, in effect performing quantile mapping on the forecast.
+This was also recommended in \cite{skok_estimating_2018}, although the motivation was to ensure that the FSS could be used as a method to measure forecast displacement accurately.
+In addition, the choice of padding used is important; as discussed in \cite{antonio_derive_2025}, neighbourhood frequency biases are not removed using percentile thresholds with zero padding, however they are when using percentile thresholds with e.g.~reflective padding.
+In some cases percentile thresholds may not be desirable or cannot be used (such as when forecasting truly binary events), and therefore in these cases these results motivate the use of the BDnSS in place of the FSS.